nitustar/Chatbot/README.md

 # Chatbot

-Created a chatbot application, where you can make some coonversation with bot.
+Created a chatbot application, where you can make some conversation with bot.
 I have used Django framework form python, I used many tools in this project like Html, css, jquery.
 I have trained this bot using chatterbot-corpus module in python.